 A non-AP STA affiliated with the non-AP MLD may transmit an EML Operating Mode Notification frame to update the value of the In-Device Coexistence Activities subfield of the EML Control field of the most recent EML Operating Mode Notification frame successfully transmitted by a non-AP STA affiliated with the non-AP MLD.

-The non-AP MLD shall be switched back to the listening operation on the EMLSR links after the EMLSR transition delay time most recently indicated by the non-AP MLD), if any of the following conditions is met and this is defined as the end of the frame exchanges:
+The non-AP MLD shall be switched back to the listening operation on the EMLSR link(s) after the EMLSR transition delay time most recently indicated by the non-AP MLD), if any of the following conditions is met and this is defined as the end of the frame exchanges:

 The MAC of the non-AP STA affiliated with the non-AP MLD that received the initial Control frame does not receive a PHY-RXSTART.indication primitive during a timeout interval of aSIF- STime + aSlotTime + aRxPHYStartDelay, where aRxPHYStartDelay is equal to 20 μs, starting at the end of the PPDU transmitted by the non-AP STA affiliated with the non-AP MLD as a response to the most recently received frame from the AP affiliated with the AP MLD or starting at the end of the reception of the PPDU containing a frame for the non-AP STA from the AP affiliated with the AP MLD that does not require immediate acknowledgement.